AzDaark/Alarm-Clock-WPF/README.en-US.md

 timer = new DispatcherTimer();
 //Defines the number of seconds between each triggering of the Tick event timer.Interval = TimeSpan.FromSeconds(1);
-//Associates an event procedure with the timer's Tick event, you need to write this event procedure timer.Tick += timer_Tick;
+//Associates an event procedure with the timer's Tick event, you'll need to write this event procedure. timer.Tick += timer_Tick;
 //Launches the timer, otherwise nothing happens timer.Start();